-A family travel favorite, our mountain biking excursions are an unparalleled way to see and experience Peru.
+Mountain biking in Peru is a quintessential family travel favorite.
+Our mountain biking excursions are an unparalleled way to see and experience Peru.
 From the saddle, you’ll visit places few travelers go in settings so beautiful you’ll be snapping photos every few pedals.
 From Lima to Nazca and everything in between, there’s a bike route to fit your personalized Peru itinerary, and fitness level too.

 Lurin, Mala, and Lunahuana

 A two-wheel delight, this beautiful bike ride will take you into the Lurín River Valley.
 Saddle up in the town of Cieneguilla and spend the day pedaling toward the quaint village of Antioquia, where an assortment of beautifully buildings adorned with hand-painted designs and murals provide abundant photo opportunities.
 The town also has many delicious fruits – perfect for replenishing any lost energy from the journey.
 This bike ride is quite physically demanding, but the saddle-top scenery is a fantastic distraction.
 Kuoda can arrange for you to stay overnight in Antioquia as part of your customized tour of Peru should you wish to.

 La Capilla – Calango – Mala

 This leisurely full-day cycling excursion is perfect for travelers who have an inclination to pedal, but fear their fitness levels may not be up to more strenuous routes.
 Leave Lima behind as you cruise out to the Mala Valley where the easy made-for-pedaling route gently ascends and descends.
 As well as the fresh air and sense of freedom afforded by the ride, you’ll also get to park the bike to explore local towns and villages, marvel at odd rock formations and ancient petroglyphs and refuel with some of that famed Peruvian cuisine.